gmcusaro/dotfiles/README.md

 # Dotfiles

 My dotfile configuration.

-Fell free to use!
+**Warning:** Don't use this settings unless you know what that entails.
+Use at your own risk!

 ## What's in here?